Are you ready to double your search traffic?

 Does leveraging authority social platforms increase your search traffic and rankings?

 Yes it does.
 For example, Ana Hoffman got 243,000 views in 30 days, in addition to other benefits, using Slideshare content.
-Her presentations were among the top 1% of most viewed in 2013.
+Her presentations were among the top 1% most viewed slide decks in 2013.

-Instead, look for and use topics or discussion topics already trending on blogs.
+Instead, look for and use topics or discussions that are already trending on blogs.
 Just as you do when looking for blog post ideas, you should identify what people are talking about right now.

 The highlighted topic would make a great slide presentation: “100+ Ways To Promote Your Content.”

 Note: When creating your presentation, don’t feel pressured to crank out 50 or 100 slides.
-Aim for 35 pages or more to give good value to your viewers.
+Aim for 35 slides or more, to give good value to your viewers.